vedtam/cognito-auth-button/README.md

 ## \<cognito-auth-button\>

-`<cognito-auth-button>` Registers an auth with the application and creates a CognitoAuth object using the provided attributes: App client ID, App web domain, scope array, sign-in redirect URL and a sign-out redirect URL.
+`<cognito-auth-button>` for Polymer, registers an auth with the application and creates a CognitoAuth object using the provided attributes: App client ID, App web domain, scope array, sign-in redirect URL and a sign-out redirect URL.

 ### Example usage: